PCRuniversum/PCRedux/joss/paper.md

-`PCRedux` contains class-labeled ACs (n = 14360; label: negative, positive, ambiguous) from various qPCR instruments and detection methods, as determined by the majority vote of four experienced researchers (@PCRedux).
+`PCRedux` contains class-labeled ACs (n = 14360; label: negative, positive, ambiguous) from various qPCR instruments and detection methods, as determined by the majority vote of four experienced researchers (@rodiger_pcredux_2022).
 Class labels were derived from the `humanrater2()` function, which uses `tReem()` for shape similarity calculation [@fda.usc].

 # Conclusion